libp2p/specs/ambient-peer/README.md

 ## Protocol

 1. Node _A_ opens a new stream to node _B_ with the protocol name `/libp2p/ambient-peers`.
-2. Node _B_ chooses a subset of at most 5 known peer records received from other peers.
+1. Node _B_ chooses a subset of at most 5 known peer records received from other peers.
-   The chosen peer records SHOULD at least have one address that share the same transport technology as the the connection between node _A_ and node _B_.
+   1. The chosen peer records SHOULD at least have one address that share the same transport technology as the the connection between node _A_ and node _B_.
       For example, if node _A_ and node _B_ are connected via WebRTC, node _B_ SHOULD select 5 peer records where each one of them has at least one WebRTC address.
+   1. Node _B_ MUST NOT be currently connected to any of these nodes.
-3. Node _B_ writes these peer records onto the stream in their [protobuf encoding](https://github.com/libp2p/specs/blob/master/RFC/0003-routing-records.md#address-record-format), each record being length-prefixed using an unsigned varint and closes the stream after the last one.
+1. Node _B_ writes these peer records onto the stream in their [protobuf encoding](https://github.com/libp2p/specs/blob/master/RFC/0003-routing-records.md#address-record-format), each record being length-prefixed using an unsigned varint and closes the stream after the last one.
-4. Node _A_ reads peer records from the stream until EOF or 5 have been received, whichever comes earlier.
+1. Node _A_ reads peer records from the stream until EOF or 5 have been received, whichever comes earlier.

 ## Security considerations

 Revealing even just some of your peers has serious privacy and security implications for a network.
-Care has been taken to mitigate some of these at the design level of the ambient peer discovery protocol.
-However, users should still be aware that usage of this protocol does reveal _some_ of your either current or past connections.
+As a result, this specification forbids nodes to return peer records of nodes they are connected to.

 <!-- @vyzo to add more text here -->

+## Implementation considerations

-### Pre-sample peer records
+### Bound local peer storage

-Creating new nodes is cheap, meaning we have to assume that repeated requests for e.g. TCP nodes may all come from the same actor trying to map the network.
-Implementations therefore MUST pre-sample which peer records they will return for a particular transport protocol and return the same set, regardless of which peer is asking.
+This protocol requires nodes to store records of peers they used to be connected to.
+This is useful independently of this protocol to e.g. reconnect to a peer you've once been connected to.
+Implementations should take care that the resulting memory or disk usage is bounded and only store a number of peers appropriate for their deployment target (mobile, server, etc).

+### Group transport technologies

-Implementations MAY group transports as follows to further reduce how many peers they reveal:
+Implementations MAY group transports as follows:

 1. **Anything on top of TCP:** We support several encryption protocols on top of TCP like noise or TLS.
    Some nodes may choose to embed this in their multiaddress using `/tls` or `/noise`.